wkalt/puppetdb/README.md

 # Using the Classifier with Puppet

 For most uses, you'll want to actually connect the classifier service to Puppet.
 There are a few steps to follow if you're doing this on your own.
+Note that this requires Puppet >= 3.6 (Puppet Enterprise >= 3.3).

 ## Configure the classifier to use puppet-valid certificates